Cappi1998/SteamAddMobileGuardAuthenticator/README.md

 - Country => check <a href="#PhoneServiceToUse">PhoneServiceToUse</a> to find out how to get the country code

 ## AccountsFormatInput
-- SteamAccountCreateHelper - for accounts made using the program [SteamAccountCreateHelper](https://github.com/Cappi1998/SteamAccountCreateHelper), you need to put the accounts' .txt files in the folder Database/Accounts_ToAdded_Guard.
+- "SteamAccountCreateHelper" - for accounts made using the program [SteamAccountCreateHelper](https://github.com/Cappi1998/SteamAccountCreateHelper), you need to put the accounts' .txt files in the folder Database/Accounts_ToAdded_Guard.
-- login:pass:email:emailpass - you need to put the accounts in a .txt file named `Accounts_ToAdded_Guard.txt` inside the Database/ folder.
+- "login:pass:email:emailpass" - you need to put the accounts in a .txt file named `Accounts_ToAdded_Guard.txt` inside the Database/ folder.

 ## PhoneServiceToUse
 - "sms-activate.ru" - I checked the desired Country Code [here](https://sms-activate.ru/en/api2).